Online time series prediction using feature adjustment: Experiments

 The results in Table \ref{tab:result2} show that for most datasets, using the training data to finetune the base model and initialize the adapter helps reduce prediction error.
 This makes sense because in our earlier setup, we only used the validation data - so the adapter was likely not fully trained.

-Notably, a key aspect of Version 2 is that: the test error can still be reduced even without updating any parameters during online deployment and error is usually smaller than conducting online gradient decent on feature space (fOGD).
+Moreover, the results of Version 2 show that the test error can be reduced even without updating any parameters during online deployment, and the error is usually smaller than that of conducting online gradient descent on the feature space (fOGD).
 This means the model actually learned how to learn.
 Because during training, the model can see both the data in current batch and the error from the previous batch.
 As a result, it could learn to adjust predictions in changing environments by using information from the previous batch even without parameter changing.
 This reveals a key gap in current training process of time series prediction model: it always treats training samples as independent, shuffling their order randomly in training.
 But in real online deployment, samples arrive in order, and models can use past information to adjust future predictions.
 In other word, the training style and test style is mismatch.
 Therefore, future work could consider sample order during training to fill this gap and our experiment here is a small step toward that.